Optical properties and energy propagation in a dielectric medium supporting magnetic current

-where $A={a_{3}c_{2}}/{2\omega{\epsilon}n}$.
-We observe that $\hat{\bf{E}}_{\pm}$ represent the linearly polarized vectors, with $\hat{\bf{E}}_{+}$ endowed with a longitudinal component.
 If we consider refractive indices from (\ref{eq68-8}) with the positive real piece, the propagation turns out free of birefringence.
 However, since the imaginary pieces are different, the propagating modes are absorbed in different degrees, which can be measured by the absorption difference per unit length,

 which for the indices (\ref{nac}) and propagation along the $x$-axis, yields